OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ### 4.1.1.
 Loading and Running the **host_chan_mmio** example AFU
 <a name="LoadingandRunningthehost_chan_mmioexampleAFU"></a>
-Once the compilation completes successfully, load the new bitstream file, `host_chan_mmio.gbs`, into the partial reconfiguration region of the target Intel® D5005 board.
-Keep in mind, that the loaded image is dynamic - this image is not stored in flash, and if the card is power cycled, then the <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span> region is re-loaded with the default <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span>.
+Once the compilation completes successfully, load the new bitstream file, `host_chan_mmio.gbs`, into the partial reconfiguration region of the target Intel® FPGA PAC D5005.
+Keep in mind, that the loaded image is dynamic - this image is not stored in flash, and if the card is power cycled, then the PR  region is re-loaded with the default AFU.

 To load the image, perform the following steps: